Ardan Aras

-Ardan Aras (born in Polewali Mandar Regency, West Sulawesi, 2 March 1984) is an Indonesian professional footballer who plays for and captains Liga 2 club Persijap Jepara.
-He normally plays as a central defender or left back, but can be deployed as a defensive midfielder as well.
+Ardan Aras (born in Polewali Mandar Regency, West Sulawesi, 2 March 1984) is an Indonesian politician and former professional footballer who plays as a central defender or left back, but can be deployed as a defensive midfielder as well.

 International career

 Ardan has been a regular for Indonesia U-23 Team since 2006, participating in a national training at The Hague, Netherlands.

 He has participated in Asian Games Qatar in 2006 and SEA Games Thailand in 2007, where he scored a free-kick in a 3–1 defeat of Cambodia.